The latest Review Player features more expressive and sophisticated drawing tools and brush behaviors and a host of new features.

 Brush Tip Settings

-Users on the Enterprise plan have extensive control over each tool's tip and behavior.
+When a review is in a Workspace on the Team, Enterprise or Education Plus plan, reviewers have extensive control over each tool's tip and behavior.
 When tapping or clicking the currently-selected tool, the Brush Tip Settings dialog appears.

 Ballpoint Pen and Brush are both essentially just brushes with different default characteristics.
 The Eraser is also a brush (albeit one that removes ink rather than adding it).
 The Tip Options dialog for each of these tools looks and behaves similarly.